jmoy/avb-econ-hs/README.md

 ## Speed

-Right now on my machine the Haskell code compiled with GHC's LLVM backend runs about two times slower than Auroba-Villaverde's C++ code compiled with GCC.
+Right now on my machine the Haskell code compiled with GHC's LLVM backend runs about three times slower than Auroba-Villaverde's C++ code compiled with GCC.

 ## Building